ohollmen/DPUT/README.md

 - inner object containing members:
   - path - Full path to tool
   - version - Version of the tool (extracted)

+# DPUT::RSyncer - perform one or more copy tasks with rsync

+Allow sync tasks to run in series or parallell.
+TODO: Allow templating on src and dest by auto-detecting template delimiters (e.g. '{{' and '}}')

+## Notes on SSH
+As any modern rsync setting uses SSH as transport, it is important to know the basics of SSH before starting to use this.
+Both rsync and 'onhost' feature rely on SSH.
+In any kind of non-interactive automation setting you likely need your SSH public key copied to remote host to allow passwordless SSH.

+use Text::Template;
+use Storable;

+## RSyncer->new($tasksconf, %opts);

+Rsync Task items in $tasksconf (AoH) should have following properties:
+- src - Rsync source (mandatory, per rsync CL conventions)
+- dest - Rsync destination (mandatory, per rsync CL conventions)
+- title - Descriptive name for the Rsync Task (optional)
+- opts - Explicit rsync CL options starting with "-" (Implicit Default "-av")
+- excludes - An Array of Exclude patterns to serialize to command line (Optional, No defaults)
+- onhost - Run the rsync operation completely on a remote host

+Options in %opts:
+- title - The title/name for the whole set of rsync tasks
+- debug - Debug level (currently true/false flag) for rsync message verbosity.
+- runtype - 'series' (default) or 'parallel'

+Notice that currently the policy to run is "all in series" or "all in parallel" with no further granularity by nesting tasks into sets of parallel / in series runnable sets.
+However this limitation can be (for now) worked around on the application level by bit of filtering (Perl: grep()) or using multiple Rsyncer configs.

+## $rsyncer->run()
+Currenltly no options are supported, but the operation is completely driven by the config data given at construction.
+Run RSyncer tasks in series or parallel manner (as dictated by $rsyncer options at construction).
+After the run the rsync task nodes will have rsync result info written on them:
+- time - Time used for the single rsync
+- pid - Process id of the process that run the sync in 'parallel' run (series run pid will be set to 0)
+- rv  - rsync return value (man rsync to to interpret error values)
+- cmde - Underlying command that was generated to run rsync.

+## $rst->rsync($syncer)

+Perform single rsync on the low level.
+Will return results of a sync in a JSON results file with:
+- PID of child process
+- Return value (pre-shifted to a sane man-page kinda easily interpretable value)
+- time spent (s.)
+- TODO: list or number of files
+These results are available to application as data structure, no poking of JSON file is necessary.
+Return always 1 here and let (top level) caller detect actual rsync (or ssh, for 'ohhost') return value from task node 'rv' (return value).